duncaneddy/ground-station-optimizer/README.md

 This repository provides an application for determining the optimal ground station provider and station provider for a given satellite mission.
 It contains the code and examples supporting the associated paper presented at the 2025 IEEE Aerospace Conference.
-You can read more about the problem definition and formulation in the pre-print available here (to be updated).
+You can read more about the problem definition and formulation in the [preprint paper](https://arxiv.org/abs/2410.16282).

 Ground Station Optimizer helps satellite operators determine the optimal ground station provider and station provider for a given satellite mission.
 The application solves the multi-objective optimization problem to determine the optimal set of locations to support a mission.

-You can also read the [preprint paper](https://arxiv.org/abs/2410.16282) for a full explaination of the problem fromulation and solution techniques.

 ## Usage

 The tool comes in three parts: the core optimization libraries, example scripts, and a streamlit application.
 Any of these can be used to define and solve a problem.

+### Examples

+To aid users in understanding and using the optimization framework of the library we have provided four examples in the `examples/` folder.
+These examples are:

+- `full_example.py`: A generic example demonstrating setting up a problem and applying many different constraints to the problem
+- `max_data_opt.py`: A total data downlink maximization problem.
+Optimization is subject to maximum cost constraints.
+- `min_cost_opt.py`: A formulation of the mission-cost minimization problem.
+Optimization is subject to minimum data constraints.
+- `max_gap_opt.py`: A formulation of the maximum contact-gap minimization problem.
+Problem formulation is subject to minimum data downlink constraints.

+These scripts can be copied and modified for your specific application.

 ### Python Library